-So, to summarize: state law prohibits you from carrying in courtrooms and courthouses; federal law, though controversial, “technically” puts you at risk of arrest and prosecution for carrying in federal buildings (including post offices) and in or near elementary or secondary schools.
+So, to summarize: state law prohibits you from carrying in courtrooms and courthouses; federal law, though controversial, will have you arrested and prosecuted for carrying in federal buildings (including post offices) and in or (technically, at least) near elementary or secondary schools.

 Besides all of this, on private property — including stores, theaters, restaurants, etc. — the property owner can set a “no guns” policy, ask you to leave if you’re carrying, and have you arrested for trespassing if you don’t leave, but otherwise you’re legal.
 (This is discussed further in an appendix to this article.)